 Get ahead with a hat that's different, right?
 HammerBone also showed up with style in spades.

 As the hot afternoon became the warm evening, a children’s paddling pool was inflated and filled with ice for the after-show beers.
-While nobody was specifically invited to this stage of the proceeding, equally nobody was excluded, although Noren notably requested to see some ID in one or two cases.
-And thus wound down the fifth running of Minnecycle.
+While nobody was specifically invited to this stage of the proceeding, equally nobody was excluded... but Noren did request to see some ID in one or two cases.
+And thus began the wind-down of the fifth running of Minnecycle.

-We didn't get a shot of the beer pool, but Nordeastfilms showed up to make a sizzle reel.
+We didn't get a shot of the beer pool, but we have this pic of Nordeastfilms shooting for a sizzle reel.
 If they sell the idea there'll be a tv series.

-Focus pieces on individual bikes displayed at Minnecycle will be published during the month of June.
+Focus pieces on individual bikes displayed at Minnecycle will be published during the remainder of 2017.